Hitman (2016 video game): The Sarajevo Six

-In this alternative storyline, 47 receives contracts to assassinate the six former members of SIGMA, a deniable operations paramilitary unit of the private military contractor CICADA, who committed war crimes during the siege of Sarajevo but evaded prosecution by the International Criminal Tribunal for the former Yugoslavia.
-47 tracks each SIGMA member—starting with the group's former commander and working his way down—to all six of the Season 1 mission settings, with the events and characters of each location serving as backdrops.
+In this alternative storyline, 47 receives contracts to assassinate the six former members of Sigma, a deniable operations paramilitary unit of the private military contractor Cicada, who committed war crimes during the siege of Sarajevo but evaded prosecution by the International Criminal Tribunal for the former Yugoslavia.
+47 tracks each Sigma member—starting with the group's former commander and working his way down—to all six of the main mission settings, with the events and characters of each location serving as backdrops.
 As the missions progress, security increases and the targets become more paranoid and cautious, increasing the difficulty.

-For the final contract, 47 is sent to the GAMA hospital in Hokkaido to both eliminate the final group member, Taheiji Koyama, and retrieve files documenting SIGMA's operations from the hospital's records.
-If 47 chooses to approach the target, Koyama will reveal that he financed the contracts, wanting to get justice for SIGMA's victims.
-Now that he is dying from a terminal illness, Koyama instructs 47 to publicize the SIGMA files after killing him.
-47 honors Koyama's request, but both he and Diana agree that public indifference will likely relegate SIGMA's atrocities to obscurity.
+For the final contract, 47 is sent to a hospital in Hokkaido to both eliminate the final Sigma member, Taheiji Koyama, and retrieve files documenting the unit's operations from the hospital's records.
+If 47 chooses to approach the target, Koyama will reveal that he financed the contracts, wanting to get justice for Sigma's victims.
+Now that he is dying from a terminal illness, Koyama instructs 47 to publicize the files after killing him.
+47 honors Koyama's request, but both he and Diana conclude that public indifference will likely relegate Sigma's atrocities to obscurity.